lapps/lapps.github.io/LiveSite.md

 # LAPPS Live Site

 The overview Marc produced is a start but does not prioritize nor set deadlines.
 I propose we follow the task timeline below.
-This puts some items at lower priority and tries to take advatange of what we have to work with now.
-This way, we get a rough cut at something that we can improve.
+This puts some items at lower priority and tries to take advantage of what we have to work with now.
+This way, we  very quickly get a rough cut at something that we can improve.

 TIMELINE: